SimonWahlin/DSACL/Readme.md

 This will package all code into files located in .\bin\DSACL.
 That folder is now ready to be installed, copy to any path listed in you PSModulePath environment variable and you are good to ACL!

-## PowerShell Gallery
+## Release Notes

-Code will be published to gallery as soon as we reach version 1.
+### Unreleased

+- Added command *Add-DSACLManageGroupMember*
+- Added command *Set-DSACLOwner*
+- BugFix: *Add-DSACLCustom* Parameter Self will no longer be passed to New-DSAclAccessRule

 ## Contributing